Kaneko-Informatica/py-br-boleto/docs/index.rst

-.. pyboleto documentation master file, created by sphinx-quickstart on Thu Jul  5 02:10:50 2012.
+.. pybrboleto documentation master file, created by sphinx-quickstart on Thu Jul  5 02:10:50 2012.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Bem vindo a documentação do pyboleto!
+Bem vindo a documentação do pybrboleto!
 =====================================

 Conteúdo: